← Back to blog

 Your Responsibility to Have Supporting Evidence

-Making a supplier's declaration of origin is not a mere formality.
+Making a statement on origin is not a mere formality.
 You are legally certifying the origin of the goods, and you must have evidence to substantiate that certification.
 HMRC can request this evidence at any time.

 Acceptable evidence includes:

-The declaration can appear directly on the commercial invoice — beneath the line items and totals, before the signature block — or on a separate sheet of paper attached to the invoice.
+The statement can appear directly on the commercial invoice — beneath the line items and totals, before the signature block — or on any other commercial document that describes the goods in enough detail to identify them.
 It must include your EORI number.
-For shipments above £5,500, it must also include your REX registration number.

-The declaration does not need to be on a specific government form.
-It's a statement with specific wording, placed on your own documentation.
-There is no filing or advance approval required for shipments under £5,500.
+The statement does not need to be on a specific government form.
+It's prescribed wording placed on your own documentation.
+There is no filing or advance approval required — you don't apply to HMRC before making it.

 ClearDocs Includes It Automatically

-ClearDocs includes the correctly worded TCA statement of origin on every EU export document it generates.
-You enter your EORI number once when setting up your exporter profile, and the declaration appears automatically on every commercial invoice you produce for EU destinations — correct wording, correct placement, every time.
+ClearDocs includes the correctly worded TCA statement on origin on every EU export document it generates.
+You enter your EORI number once when setting up your exporter profile, and the statement appears automatically on every commercial invoice you produce for EU destinations — correct wording, correct placement, every time.
 No copy-pasting from HMRC guidance, no risk of using an outdated version.

-Generate export documents with the correct statement of origin
+Generate export documents with the correct statement on origin

-ClearDocs includes the TCA-compliant supplier's declaration automatically on every EU export invoice.
+ClearDocs includes the TCA statement on origin automatically on every EU export invoice.
 Free to try.

 Try ClearDocs for free →